-Textbooks and other supplies may be purchased in the campus bookstore.
+Textbooks and other supplies may be purchased through our online bookstore.
 Every attempt is made to have all required and recommended texts available the first day of registration.
 The bookstore does not sell all program specific tools.
-The program instructor will assist and advise students regarding locations to purchase required tools.
+The program instructor will assist and advise students regarding locations to purchase required tools. https://bncvirtual.com/ptcclearwater